Restless Youth: Critical reception

 A review in Harrison's Reports commented that after a "not so pleasing" start, the film became powerful.
 Day's performance was described as "excellent work", and the reviewer called Forbes "good as the hero".

+Preservation

+Restless Youth is currently presumed lost.
+In February of 2021, the film was cited by the National Film Preservation Board on their Lost U.S. Silent Feature Films list.